 And, always, and I mean always, someone readily available to assist you in your search for just the right item.

-So, back to my appetizer idea, Picadillo Stuffed Mini Bell Peppers.
+So, back to my appetizer idea, Picadillo Mexican Stuffed Mini Sweet Peppers.

 Make sure everything is chopped fine and the ground beef is broken up well while cooking.
 You want every little piece of flavor to fit nicely into those wonderfully colorful and sweet mini bell peppers.